CLPdevOfficial/imgcapture/README.md

 3. **Change redirect URL** - Update the URL to redirect to
 4. **Exit** - Close the application

-## Privacy & Permissions

-- The application requests camera permission from the user
-- Images are saved locally in the `captured_img` folder
-- No data is sent to external servers
-- Camera stream is stopped immediately after capture

 ## 📝 Licenses

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)